ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-The [contains()] function can be used to test if a character, a set of characters, or a substring is contained in a [string]{.str}.
+The [contains()] function can be used to test if a character, a set of characters, or a substring is contained in a [string].
 Instead of [contains(s, sub)] we can write [sub in s].
 Note that a function variant for single characters is defined in the [system] module.